Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Okay.

-It was really really unpleasant.
+It was really, really unpleasant.

-Uh that that's not that's not very nice, is it?
+That's not very nice, is it?

 No, it wasn't nice at all.

-And I I felt really bad.
+And I felt really bad.

-I mean, I didn't get hurt really, but I just felt really bad.
+I mean, I didn't get hurt, really, but I just felt really bad.

 And I don't know what to do.

-I'm trying I haven't heard I'm kind of blanking.
+I'm trying, I'm kind of blanking.

-Yeah, oh yeah, that's tough.
+Oh, yeah, that's tough.

 And he would just blank off or go off somewhere or pick up his phone or something like that, right?

-Like what do I do if I get pushed over?
+Like, what do I do if I get pushed over?

 Well, it didn't just happen.

-Like a kid pushed me.
+Like, a kid pushed me.

 What am I supposed to do?

-Um, I'm I'm not really sure.
+Well, I'm not really sure.

 Well, what do you do when people push you around?